Winning Strategies for Lunches with Potential Clients

-By Liza Vasquez ICF CMC and Jeffrey F. Silber CPA MBA CMC
+By Liza Vasquez ICF CMC and Jeffrey F. Silber MBA CMC

 Certified Master Business and Life Coaches

-Now that we have the great pleasure of meeting our prospective clients in person again, it is important that you realize there is an exact science to taking full advantage of this marvelous opportunity to interact as two people face-to-face.
+Good, now the meal is scheduled, and you will have the great pleasure of meeting your prospective clients in person again, it is important that you realize there is an exact science to taking full advantage of this marvelous opportunity to interact as two people face-to-face.

 The key is to realize that a lunch like this is not a meal for you, it is a high-level presentation with goals, steps to be accomplished, objectives and goals to be met.
 If you do it right, you can appear to be relaxed but it will be anything but a relaxed social meal.